GitPro10/INOTE_APPLICATION/README.md

 # iNote Web
-A simple note taking website to do basic CRUD operations in PHP and MySQL
+A simple note-taking website to perform basic CRUD operations using PHP and MySQL